debowin/cuda-tiled-matrix-multiplication/README.md

 is properly sized to hold the result.
 After the device multiplication is in- voked, it will compute the correct solution matrix using the CPU, and compare that solution with the device-computed solution.
-If it matches (within a certain tolerance), if will print out “Test PASSED” to the screen before exiting.
+If it matches (within a certain tolerance), it will print out “Test PASSED” to the screen before exiting.

 * *One argument*: The application will use the random initialization to cre-